labs13-how-to/backend/README.md

 🚫 These are just examples, replace them with the specifics for your app

     *  PORT - what port the server will run on
-    *  HOST - set to "localhost" for "development" and "testing"
+    *  HOST - set to "localhost" for "development" and "testing" environments
     *  DB_DEV - the name of the local PostgreSQL database cluster for development
     *  DB_TEST - the name of the local PostgreSQL database cluster for testing
     *  USER - the username set for your local PostgreSQL server